smaho-engineering/esptouch_flutter/README.md

 In the code example, I specify the types for clarity.
 You can omit them as Dart can infer them.

-In a real world example, you could display the configured devices to the user, save it locally in SQLite or send it to your backend.
+In a real world example, you'd get the WiFi credentials from a `TextEditingControlller` (e.g. `_passwordController.text`) and you could display the configured devices to the user, save it locally in SQLite or send it to your backend.

 ### API reference